saintvic20/Cyber-Projects/README.md

 # Cyber-Projects

 Hello everyone, this program is meant to help you remember the several different protocols and what port numbers they are usually found in.
-Program was writtin in python3 and can either be run in windows or in linux.
+Program was written in python3 and can either be run in windows or in linux.

 To run in Linux:
 Python3 must be installed.